zerodevapp/zerodev-docs/docs/use-wallets/use-session-keys.md

 const sessionPublicKey = await sessionKey.getAddress()
 ```

-Now, the client sends the public key (address) of the session key to the server.
-On the server side, "register" it:
+Now, the agent sends the public key (address) of the session key to the owner.
+The owner then "registers" the key:

 ```javascript
 const { EmptyAccountSigner } = require('@zerodev/sdk')